lammps/lammps/doc/src/dump.rst

 tmp.dump.20000, etc.  This option is not available for the *dcd* and *xtc* styles.
-Note that the :doc:`dump_modify pad <dump_modify>` command can be used to insure all timestep numbers are the same length (e.g. 00010), which can make it easier to read a series of dump files in order with some post-processing tools.
+Note that the :doc:`dump_modify pad <dump_modify>` command can be used to insure all timestep numbers are the same length (e.g., 00010), which can make it easier to read a series of dump files in order with some post-processing tools.

-If a "%" character appears in the filename, then each of P processors writes a portion of the dump file, and the "%" character is replaced with the processor ID from 0 to P-1.
-For example, tmp.dump.% becomes tmp.dump.0, tmp.dump.1, ... tmp.dump.P-1, etc.  This creates smaller files and can be a fast mode of output on parallel machines that support parallel I/O for output.
+If a "%" character appears in the filename, then each of P processors writes a portion of the dump file, and the "%" character is replaced with the processor ID from :math:`0` to :math:`P-1`.
+For example, tmp.dump.% becomes tmp.dump.0, tmp.dump.1, ... tmp.dump.:math:`P-1`, etc.  This creates smaller files and can be a fast mode of output on parallel machines that support parallel I/O for output.
 This option is **not** available for the *dcd*, *xtc*, *xyz*, and *yaml* styles.

-By default, P = the number of processors meaning one file per processor, but P can be set to a smaller value via the *nfile* or *fileper* keywords of the :doc:`dump_modify <dump_modify>` command.
+By default, :math:`P` is the the number of processors, meaning one file per processor, but :math:`P` can be set to a smaller value via the *nfile* or *fileper* keywords of the :doc:`dump_modify <dump_modify>` command.
 These options can be the most efficient way of writing out dump files when running on large numbers of processors.